htmiguel/Shopify-Music-Store/readme.md

+Use at your own risk.
+I am unable to assist in setting this up on your own store.

 <h1>Selling Music with Shopify</h1>

 <p>Here's a few things I learned modifying shopify to sell music at <a href="http://theghostlystore.com/collections/frontpage/products/com-truise-galactic-melt">The Ghostly Store</a></p>